 The Billet4x4 Mag-Lok 3-Piece Offroader’s Kit is American-made of quality parts and materials.
 Each tool is designed to work with the same interchangeable handle, reducing complexity, weight and cost.
 Whether you need to dig, chop or smash through a challenging situation, you’re well covered here.

-Though the Billet4x4 Mag-Lok 3-Piece Offroader’s Kit is designed primarily for off-road recovery, it’s also handy to have nearby on camping trips, and will come in handy during numerous recovery or survival situations.
+Though this off-road shovel axe kit is designed primarily for off-road recovery, it’s also handy to have nearby on camping trips, and will come in handy during numerous recovery or survival situations.

 For more serious off-road trekking or use in extreme situations, the Billet4x4 Mag-Lok 6-Piece Offroader’s Kit is a must-have.
 This is the big brother to the Billet4x4 Mag-Lok 3-Piece Offroader’s Kit, highlighted above.
 Here, you’ve got the same interchangeable handle assembly with patented Mag-Lok handle for quick assembly and maximum portability, with additional handy tools for tackling a wider range of situations.

 If you tend to go big or go home when getting stuck, the Billet4x4 Mag-Lok 6-Piece Offroader’s Kit is an ideal upgrade: it includes an axe, crescent tree saw, bush hook, mattock, sledgehammer, mud shovel and striking handle, all packaged neatly into a heavy-duty storage bag.
 For maximum leverage and digging power, the shovel is over 50 inches long when assembled!
-Shoppers after a full-function recovery and survival kit, or those who tend to muck things up badly when they get stuck, should consider keeping this kit handy at all times.
+Shoppers after a full-function recovery and survival kit, or those who tend to muck things up badly when they get stuck, should consider keeping one of these recovery kits handy at all times.

-Here’s one of those handy items you don’t know you need, until you need it.
-The EAGems Rechargeable 10-Watt LED Folding Work Lamp is cheap, effective, bright, and folds down into a 1-inch thick flat panel that can be stored easily in any truck or SUV.
+Extra lighting pairs well with any Jeep recovery kit after the sun goes down and the EAGems Rechargable 10-Watt LED Folding Work Lamp is a great example of this.
+The lamp is cheap, effective, bright, and folds down into a 1-inch thick flat panel that can be stored easily in any truck or SUV.
 The rechargeable LED light is bright and powerful, and the folding base extends to provide 360-degree adjustability.

 With 600 lumens of brightness, you’re well covered with extra illumination for after-dark recovery jobs—whether you’re winching out a stuck vehicle, digging around a buried tire, or cutting down a fallen tree that’s blocking your path.
 A full charge takes about 5 hours, and provides up to 4 hours of lighting.
 A car charger is included, and the long-life battery can be recharged about 1,000 times.
 EAGems Rechargeable 10-Watt LED Folding Work Lamp comes in several colors to match your tastes, too.

-Here’s another affordable, portable and effective item to consider keeping in your 4×4 at all time, either on its own, or as part of a larger recovery kit.
+Here’s another affordable, portable and effective item to consider adding to your 4×4 truck or Jeep recovery kit.
 These simple Trac-Grabber Straps amount to a ribbed rubber block that’s strapped over the wheel and tire of your truck or SUV, providing a single, aggressive biting edge that can help free a vehicle that’s become stuck in deep snow, sand or mud.

 Just attach a Trac-Grabber Strap to each of the wheel(s) that are stuck by fishing the heavy-duty fabric strap through the spokes of the wheels and aligning the rubber block to sit square over the tire.
 Tighten the strap through the loop and snug to fit.
 Now, your tire has a built-in shovel that’ll help break up and clear away the snow or and beneath it, giving you a better chance of escaping without need to call a buddy—or a tow-truck.

-Highly durable and built to last, this U.S.-designed and well-backed shovel will come in handy over and over again, though the SOG Folding Survival Shovel is fairly short—so prepare to bend down low or kneel when using it.
+Highly durable and built to last, this shovel will come in handy over and over again, though the Rhino USA Survival Shovel is fairly short—so prepare to bend down low or kneel when using it.
 That’s the price to pay for so much toughness in such a compact package.